 - Soak all the ingredients in enough water for 6 to 7 hours or overnight.
 Keep covered.

-- After soaking for 6 to 7 hours, transfer the soaked into a mixer jar.
-Grind it to a smooth paste by adding water in-between.
+- After soaking for 6 to 7 hours, transfer the soaked ingredients into a wet grinder of good quality and grind the ingredients.
+Ensure that you keep adding water during the grinding procedure to create a smooth paste.

 - Pour the batter into a bowl.
 The bowl should be big enough to hold the batter even after fermentation.
 Add salt, and mix well.
 Keep the batter aside covered for 6 to 7 hours or until it ferments.
 The time required for fermentation of dosa batter depends on the climate of the region.

 - Once you have prepared the batter, it is time to cook the Kambu dosa.
 We usually use a non stick dosa tawa to cook a dosa that not only looks good, but also taste good as well.
 Heat the non stick dosa tawa and grease it a little bit with oil.